 "A Single Daily Action"

 A Single Daily Action is just what it sounds like -- a new habit you incorporate into your daily routine.
-Doing so ensures your goal gets your attention every single day.
-The result?
-Steady progress toward your goal.
+Something that, when you do it every day, moves you toward your goal.

 A couple of other examples...